Systemicdrift/av_analyzer/README.md

 ## Overview

 This project is a POC to infer the meaning of a video or audio file based on the speech contained therein.
 Works by user uploading a sample video/audio file, transcribing the speech, and using the llm to analyze the transcript.
+Built with the help of claude sonnet.

 ## Stack
 - WhisperAI (via:faster_whisper)